Recovery Coaching with Ria Health

 Resilience and Accountability

-Recovery can be a challenging process.
-Our coaches help members stay hopeful, and objective about their progress.
-If someone is doing better than they think they are, for example, our coaches can help them realize this.
+Recovery is a challenging process.
+As a regular presence in members’ lives, Ria Health coaches help people stay positive, and accountable to themselves.
+If someone is doing better than they think they are, our coaches can help them realize this.
 And if someone is experiencing setbacks, our coaches can help them identify the problem and bounce back.
-As a regular presence in members’ lives, our coaches help people stay positive, and accountable to themselves.

-It’s one thing to choose a treatment regimen.
+It’s one thing to choose a treatment program.
 It’s another thing to stick with it for the months or years needed for lasting change.
-Weekly coaching meetings, plus daily breathalyzer readings, help keep our members on-track towards their goals.
-Our coaches also help members learn techniques and daily practices, such as mindfulness, to help them stay focused on their own time.
+Weekly coaching meetings, plus daily breathalyzer readings, help keep Ria members on-track towards their goals.
+Our coaches also guide members in learning techniques and daily practices to help them stay engaged in their recovery.

 While each person struggles with alcohol for their own reasons, it’s common for people to have stress triggers or underlying mental health challenges that motivate them to drink.
-Our coaches help members to identify these, and develop coping mechanisms to manage them.
-Recovery coaches are not therapists.
-However, they can direct members to the right resources in their communities if they feel therapy would be helpful.
-In other words, our coaches give members an important access point for mental health support.
+While recovery coaches are not therapists, they can help people identify these triggers, develop better coping mechanisms, and direct them to further care as needed.